FIFA World Cup: Final tournament

-The knockout stage is a single-elimination tournament in which teams play each other in one-off matches, with extra time and penalty shootouts used to decide the winner if necessary.
-It begins with the round of 16 (or the second round) in which the winner of each group plays against the runner-up of another group.
-This is followed by the quarter-finals, the semi-finals, the third-place match (contested by the losing semi-finalists), and the final.
+If, after having applied criteria 1 to 3, teams still have an equal ranking, criteria 1 to 3 are reapplied exclusively to the matches between the teams who are still level to determine their final rankings.
+If this procedure does not lead to a decision, criteria 4 to 8 apply.The knockout stage is a single-elimination tournament in which teams play each other in one-off matches, with extra time and penalty shoot-outs used to decide the winner if necessary.
+It begins with the round of 32 (or the second round), made up of the top two teams of the twelve groups and the eight best third-placed teams, followed by the last 16, the quarter-finals, the semi-finals, the match for third place (contested by the losing semi-finalists), and the final.
+In March 2025, FIFA was reportedly considering a one-off expansion to 64 teams for the 2030 FIFA World Cup, the centennial anniversary of the FIFA World Cup.